In response to the Jan. 4 My Word on Israel-Palestinian history:

 Hamas was propped up by the Israeli government as a counter-movement to Fatah in the 1980s.
 Although they have a harsh rhetoric against Israel, Hamas has offered Israel a long-term treaty on many occasions, thus de facto recognizing Israel.
 In response, Israel conducts targeted killings of Hamas officials resulting in rockets being fired from Gaza into Israel and then massive Israeli military campaigns into the Palestinian territories.
 Remember the casualties are obtusely against Palestinian civilians.

 Palestinian groups have conducted terrorist acts against Israelis.
 Every one of these acts is deplorable.
 Let's remember Israel was founded on terrorism.
 Jewish terrorist groups conducted terrorism against the Arabs and British from the early 20th century through the 1940s and beyond.
 The pinnacle of this campaign was the bombing of the King David Hotel on July 16, 1946, where 90 civilians were murdered.
-Palestinian terrorist attacks have dwindled in recent years, and there is a large nonviolent movement to
+Palestinian terrorist attacks have dwindled in recent years, and there is a large nonviolent movement to end the occupation.

 In 1901, the Ottoman Caliph Sultan Hamid offered Theodore Herzl designated areas in Syria and Iraq for Jewish immigration.
 Hence the argument that Muslims will not permit Jews to live in this region is false.
 Furthermore, over the last 1,000 years, Muslims have provided Jews protection when they were being slaughtered by the Europeans.
 Common examples are during the Crusades and the Spanish Inquisition.